kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interests
 ======
-My research interest is in theoretical aspect of machine/statistical learning and optimization.
+My research interest is in a theoretical aspect of machine/statistical learning and optimization.
 I am working on learning theory for mixture models with specialty in the EM algorithm.

 I am also planning to have a reading group to study the Reinforcement Learning with a focus on the learning-theoretical perspective.